Everybody's still obsessed with the motive of the co-pilot on that German Wings plane crash.

 How could we have helped?

-It could be, it could be.
+It could be.

-But it it it it it could well be.
+But it could well be.

-I I think people give thanks they're not, and I think people do wonder what it must have been like.
+I think people give thanks they're not, and I think people do wonder what it must have been like.

-Uh but I don't think they want to actually be part of it.
+But I don't think they want to actually be part of it.

-When the number of people who die in a plane crash pales in comparison to the number of people who die in automobile wrecks every year.
+Why is it that a plane crash dominates news cycles for days when the number of people who die in a plane crash pales in comparison to the number of people who die in automobile wrecks every year?

-And it's it's not just that a large number of people die at one time versus smaller numbers dying in auto accidents.
+And it's not just that a large number of people die at one time versus smaller numbers dying in auto accidents.

-It's it's not just that, there's something else.
+It's not just that.

 And this is his attempt to answer the question, his philosophical answer.

-Here is Gino and the Bronx, you're next on the EIB network.
+Here is Gino and the Bronx.

 Hello, sir.

-emails, deleted emails, servers for emails, some little Tammy Wynette, bacon cookies, the song Stand by Your Man, fake feminist, Barack Hussein Obama, Elizabeth Warren, aka 132nd Cherokee,
+Bent Penis, Slick Willie, Rose Law Firm, Travelgate, Whitewater, the vast right-wing conspiracy, Farlanderer-in-Chief, Slimeball-in-Chief, Lincoln Bedroom, Corporate Bagger Senator, Benghazi, emails, deleted emails, servers for emails, some little Tammy Wynnette baking cookies, the song Stand By Your Man, Fake Feminist, Barack Hussein Obama, Elizabeth Warren,

 That's great.